 We also have a programme of workshops run by members of the group– so far we have had a workshop on confidence and another on expressing our practice non-verbally, with more to come.
 Running workshops is one way that we get active involvement from all the group members.
 We’ve also had different people leading the meetings and a meeting which focused on what we could develop as a potential theme for a BLUNT group show, and now have a volunteer to lead the curation of the show.
 One group member runs our Instagram account (@BLUNTBLUNT), organising regular take-overs by other members of the collective, someone else our Twitter account @BLUNTcollective, and a third set us up with a shared drive and email.
 This all fits with the notion of building relationships through working collectively towards shared objectives, such as organising Open Studio and a group show.

 BLUNT has enabled us to get to know some very different and interesting artists and their work: some great people to be around.
 The aim is for BLUNT as a collective is for it to develop a life which, in some way, will continue past the end of our Arquest residency.
 We believe that, through taking on different roles in order to support that shared aim and through working together to achieve that, we will build and strengthen our relationships and networks for the future.

 Sabrina Fuller is one of the recipients of the 2018 Lifeboat Residency.
-Lifeboat is a year-long studio residency and peer mentoring and career development award for MA postgraduates from University of the Arts London.
-The other artists selected for the 2018 award are Davide Meneghello, Mētra Saberovaand Jojo Taylor.
-The residency is funded by ArtsTemps and supported by ACAVA.
+Lifeboat was a year-long studio residency and peer mentoring and career development award for MA postgraduates from University of the Arts London.
+The other artists selected for the 2018 award were Davide Meneghello, Mētra Saberovaand Jojo Taylor.
+The residency was funded by ArtsTemps and supported by ACAVA.